orz-forks/cryfs-web-next/frontend/pages/comparison.md

 Among other vulnerabilities, the security audit found one that is especially a problem with cloud storage.
 EncFS is not secure when an attacker gets multiple versions of the same encrypted file at different times.
 So if you upload your files to your Dropbox and then modify them, they are not securely encrypted anymore.

-EncFS optionally offers an integrity implementation (i.e. not only tries to keep hackers from reading, but also from modifying your files), but the implementation doesn't follow any standards and contains some flaws (see the [security audit](https://defuse.ca/audits/encfs.htm) mentioned above).
-Furthermore, the setting of whether you use this integrity feature or not is stored in the cloud as well.
-A hacker who can modify your files could simply switch the integrity check to off and you would never notice.
-Even if you go to some lengths to avoid this and store the configuration file locally where it can't be modified by a hacker, EncFS only offers integrity on a per-file level.
-It does not prevent hackers from adding or deleting files and directories.

 So the current version of EncFS can't really be recommended for any application.
 EncFS 2.0 might be interesting again when and if it is released.